docker/docs/docker-hub/general-faqs.md

 ### What’s a team?

 A **Team** is a group of Docker users that belong to an organization.
 An organization can have multiple teams.
-When you first create an organization, you’ll see that you have a team, the owners team, with a single member.
 An organization owner can then create new teams and add members to an existing team using Docker IDs or email address and by selecting a team the user should be part of.
 See [Create and manage a team](manage-a-team.md).

 ### What's a company?